davidbrownell/copier-uvScaffoldingTest/CONTRIBUTING.md

 If you would like to suggest a new feature for our software, please visit [issues](https://github.com/davidbrownell/copier-uvScaffoldingTest/issues) and create a `Feature request`.

 # Issue Labels
-We use these lables to help us track and manage `Bug reports` and `Feature requests`.
+We use these labels to help us track and manage `Bug reports` and `Feature requests`.

 | Label | Description |
 | --- | --- |